CLSFramework/sample-playmaker-server-python-thrift/README.md

 This repository provides a sample server implemented in Python using Thrift.
 You can use this server as a starting point to develop and customize your own team.

 Also, you can find some scripts to download the RCSSServer, SoccerSimulationProxy, and run the sample server and proxy.
+To use this framework, you need to have Ubuntu or WSL.

 To learn more about the Cross Language Soccer Framework, visit the [official repository](https://github.com/CLSFramework/cross-language-soccer-framework/wiki)